Watson’s Bay to Walsh Bay: A Self-Guided Bus Tour

 - and a cute red and white striped lighthouse

 It is worth the extra time if you can fit it in.
 The walk is graded easy and will only take you about an hour and a half tops.
-We love this walk so much we have devoted a whole post to it here.
+We love this walk so much we have devoted a whole post to the Watsos Bay track.

 Lady Bay Beach, also known as Lady Jane, is a nude beach – meaning you can swim with or without your bathers.
 If you are concerned about being offended, you can walk above the beach and avert your eyes but good luck with that because the view is just gorgeous.

 Last stop is this lovely red and white lighthouse that has been servicing South Head since 1858.
 In 1933 the lighthouse was automated.
-This is a fantastic spot for whale watching in July and October.
-There is a detailed guide to the Watsons Bay walk here
+This is a fantastic spot for whale watching from July to October.

 Stop 5.
 The Gap